thesprockee/insteonlocal/README.md

 Python library for controlling Insteon Hub locally.
 This allows you to send direct commands to your Insteon Hub without having to go through the cloud, or obtain a developer API key
 (which can be hard or impossible to get from Insteon)

+*If anyone would like to take over this project, please let me know via github issue.
+I'm mostly using ZWave/Hue and Homeseer now so I have limited hardware and time to test/work on this.*

 ## Troubleshooting/Reporting

 1. Download the insteon local package from https://github.com/phareous/insteonlocal